LaJazuve/Tree-Sort/README.md

 # Tree-Sort
 Script in python for sort by extension a repertory of file in mess.
+Output in file 'Tree' with one dir by extension.

+One of my first personal script; Not correct since..many times Normal this is my first script upload on git

+# Run
+ii Warning !! texte and instruction on the scipt Runtime is in French.

+for run the script launch "Main.py" in Idle Python and follow instruction.

+# Next Time
+Translation in English and correction soon....